SamuelKupferschmid/lp-solver/README.md

-# lp-solver
+# lp-solver (using Simplex Algorithm)

-simplex-algorithm
+There are different solutions to setup the Simplex Table and solved it.
+If you dig into the code behind this Solver don't be confused if it is different from other Examples in the Web and at University

-The algebraic classes are programmed for the simplex-algorithm.
-They are not tested for the use of other scenarios.
+The algebraic classes are programmed for this simplex-algorithm.
+They are very limited and not tested for the use of other scenarios.
 ## usage
-`new Solver()` requires an Array of `Equations` or a filename respectively `Stream` of a declaration in csv like this:
+`new Solver()` requires an Array of `Equations` or a filename respectively a `Stream` of a declaration in csv like this:
 ```
 2;3;;
 max;3;2;0